Esri/public-transit-tools/transit-network-analysis-tools-arcmap/UsersGuide.md

 The *Transit Network Analysis Tools* download includes the "Transit Network Analysis Tools.pyt" toolbox.
 You can add this to ArcToolbox or simply access it in the folder tree in the Catalog pane.
 The download also includes several associated files in the same folder as the .pyt file.
 Keep these files together in the same folder.

+**This version of the toolbox is deprecated.** The tool author will no longer be making further enhancements or fixing major bugs.
+Instead, you should use the newer, faster version of this tool, which works with ArcGIS Pro only, and is available [here](https://github.com/Esri/public-transit-tools/blob/master/transit-network-analysis-tools).

 The tools included are:
 - [Calculate Accessibility Matrix](#AccessibilityMatrix)
 - [Calculate Travel Time Statistics](#Stats)